Young woman talking on the phone and looking annoyed

 In today’s world, many people rent their place of residence instead of owning.
 While apartment living has its advantages, it also comes with its drawbacks.
 One thing many renters deal with is noisy neighbors.
-You can’t live attached to someone else’s home and expect to never hear them after all.
-One woman asks the internet, is she the a**hole for reporting her neighbor’s baby to their landlord for crying?
+After all, you can’t live attached to someone else’s home and expect never to hear them.
+One woman asks the internet if she’s wrong for reporting her neighbor’s baby to their landlord for crying.

 The Complaint